How well do you know your guitars?

 PRS stands for Paul Reed Smith, who makes some of the best guitars in the world.
 Go to a guitar centre and try one.

-Real guitar aficionados always complain whoever made this or that list is insane — that PRS is better than Fender, PRS should be right after Ibanez, for sure after Gibson … blah … blah-blah … blah-blah-blah.
+Real guitar aficionados always complain whoever made so-and-so list is insane — that PRS is better than Fender, PRS should be right after Ibanez, for sure after Gibson … blah … blah-blah … blah-blah-blah.

 And they would be right.